-This is the ABC, the fundamentals for those students who have accepted an offer to study at the University of Tartu.
+Here are the fundamentals for those students who are about to arrive or have already arrived at the University of Tartu.

 We strongly advise you to use the checklist down below in order to keep track of all the most relevant procedures after your arrival at UT.
-It will be extremely useful for you to make sure that you do not skip any of the steps.
-Also, due to all the different cards that students may have to apply for, you will find a table giving some brief information as to what to use each card for, whether it is compulsory, etc.
+You are advised to make sure that you do not skip any of the steps.
+Also, due to all the different cards that students may need to apply for, you will find a table with some brief information as to what to use each card for, whether it is compulsory, etc.

 After arrival to UT

-UT username and password will be sent to you by an email.
-If you have not received your UT username and password, please contact SAC.
+Your UT username and password will be sent to you by email.
+If you have not received your UT username and password, please contact the Study Abroad Centre.

 Before the beginning of the semester.

-Register for courses in the Study Information System (SIS/ÕIS).
+Register for courses in the Study Information System (SIS/ÕIS in Estonian).

 Within the first weeks of the semester.

-D-visa holders: request for an Estonian ID-code (isikukood) at Tartu County Government.
+D-visa holders (short-term students or degree-seeking students staying in Estonia up to 6 months): request an Estonian ID-code ("isikukood") at Tartu County Government.

 As soon as possible.